Greenhouse Gas Cap-and-Trade Program

 California's Greenhouse Gas Cap-and-Trade Program helps to fight climate change by reducing California's greenhouse gas pollution.
 Cap-and-Trade was designed by the California Air Resources Board (ARB) to achieve the goals of the Global Warming Solutions Act of 2006 (AB 32).It creates powerful incentives for our utilities and industries throughout the state to reduce their greenhouse gas emissions, improve the efficiency of their operations, and move toward cleaner forms of energy.

 To slow climate change we must steadily decrease the amount of greenhouse gases we release into the atmosphere each year.
 One way to do this is to limit the total amount of greenhouse gases that can be emitted in California, and then to lower that limit each year.
-ARB has done just that: it set a statewide greenhouse gas emissions cap, and each year it will lower the cap by about three percent until California reaches its emissions reduction goal.
+ARB has done just that: it set a statewide greenhouse gas emissions cap, and each year it will lower the cap by about three percent until California reaches its emissions reduction goals.

 As regulators of the state’s electric and natural gas utilities, the CPUC plays several important roles to implement parts of Cap-and-Trade.
 The utilities are major participants in the Cap-and-Trade Program, and we oversee how they comply with ARB's greenhouse gas emissions requirements.
 We decide how to use some of the proceeds generated from the program to benefit utility customers.
 We also ensure that the Cap-and-Trade-related costs utilities include in electric and natural gas rates are fair and reasonable.